ffMathy/wyoming_elevenlabs/README.md

 ## Configuration Options

-In addition to using command-line arguments, you can configure the Wyoming OpenAI proxy server via environment variables.
+In addition to using command-line arguments, you can configure the Wyoming ElevenLabs proxy server via environment variables.
 This is especially useful for containerized deployments.

 ### Table of Environment & Command Line Options